hieunguyen810/responsive-profile/README.md

 ## My responsive resume.
 Thank @bedimcode for providing the codebase of this beautiful resume.
-I'm modifying it to fit with me and added new feature (supports 3 languages) I hosted this at: https://hieunguyen810.github.io/responsive-profile/
+I'm modifying it to fit with me and added new feature (supports 3 languages, isolate data from html) I hosted this at: https://hieunguyen810.github.io/responsive-profile/